 “That must be so cool.”
 He finally stood up and tucked the bills into his jeans.
 “You get to do your music and don’t have to worry about the money.”

-“Yeah, it’s cool,” she said and went back to rolling up cords.
+“Yeah, it’s cool.”
+She went back to rolling up cords.
 Because it definitely was good to be able to keep a band together and take her music on the road and not have to give up the way she’d once thought she would have to do.

 That just didn’t happen to work anything like how Buzzard thought it did.